alexhad6/alexhadley.net/src/content/projects/ca-vote-search.md

   Skeleton UI: https://www.skeleton.dev
 ---

 A website to search the voting history of California state legislators.
+Currently in progress.